Carvoeiro (Lagoa)

 Carvoeiro is a town and a former civil parish in the municipality (concelho) of Lagoa, Algarve, Portugal.
 In 2013, the parish merged into the new civil parish Lagoa e Carvoeiro.
 The population in 2011 was 2,721, in an area of 11.66 km².
 It is located about 5 km south of Lagoa.

-As a traditional fishing village, Carvoeiro has maintained its authenticity while adapting to the needs of the increasing number of tourists.
+As a traditional fishing village, Carvoeiro has maintained its authenticity while adapting to the needs of an increasing number of tourists.
 Despite its popularity, the town remains relatively underserved by public transport, with the closest train station being Estombar-Lagoa.

-There are two beaches at Carvoeiro, including Carvoeiro Beach (Praia de Carvoeiro) and Paradise Beach (Praia do Paraíso).
+There are two beaches at Carvoeiro: Carvoeiro Beach (Praia de Carvoeiro) and Paradise Beach (Praia do Paraíso).